 - A concise intro showing your face detailing your name, age, playing position, height, weight, and contact information

-- Clips in the video should be trimmed to just the relevant action
+- Trim the clips to show just the relevant action

 - At the start of each clip, highlight yourself with a circle or arrow (coaches sit through thousands of these videos and have no time to look for you in the clip)